SandwichGouda/Data/Data.md

 - The Spanning-Tree Protocol is a Layer-2 protocol to allow switches to create a loop-free network topology.
   * If a network has many physical connexions, its graph topology might contain loops.
   * That is very problematic, for obvious reasons : you don't want packets Ethernet frames to loop forever, not only causing useless traffic but also making them never arrive at destination !
-  * Other reasons why STP is necessary include
+  * Other reasons why STP is necessary include unstable MAC address tables.
+    + With loops, there could be frames with the same MAC address coming from different ports.
+    + Thing is, whenever a switch recieves a frame on a given port, it learns the MAC address on that frame.
+    + So, with loops, switches might constantly change their MAC Address table.
+    + This is highly problematic, as it results on time-dependent routing methid, that can quite obviously cause many issues.
+    + Imagine setting up a network, testing it, having it to work, but having absolutely no certainty whatsoever that the situation is stable, i.e., having your network installation being able to break at any moment !
   * Also : Broadcast storms.
-Basically, when an ethernet frams is recieved
+Basically, when an ethernet frames is sent broadcast (`FF:FF:FF:FF:FF:FF`), switches forward it on all their ports (not necessarily all ports : on the right VLAN, at least).
+If there is a loop... you can quite easily see what this results in, and why it's called a Broadcast storm.
+  * Another one : Duplicate frames.
+You can quite easily see how loops create duplicate frames - provided that you know that if a switch doesn't know a destination MAC address, it will send it on all ports.
   * Switches then run a Spanning-Tree Protocol instance, that allows to agree on a (common !) spanning tree for the network graph.
   * This is obviously necessary since the spanning tree obviously has to be common to all switches.
+  * This is done by simply blocking some links, i.e. some ports.
+Some links are decided (commonly, thanks to STP) to be blocked, i.e., to never be used.
+This way, loops are broken.
 - To start with it might be worth noting that there are several types of STP :
-  * Original STP (802.1D)
+  * Original STP (802.1D
   * PVST+ (Per VLAN Spanning-Tree) : A Cisco improvement of STP adding a per VLAN feature
   * RSTP (802.1w)(Rapid Spanning-Tree Protocol) : An improved version of STP, that allows much faster convergence
   * Rapid PVST+ : A Cisco improvement of RSTP adding a per VLAN feature.
 - In practice, it can take about 30s or 1min to converge to a solution.
 It can be even worse if you have a lot of switches !
 (Whence the existence of RSTP)
+- Spanning-Tree Protocol algorithm :
+  * 1st step : Elect a Root bridge.
+    + The root bridge is one of the switches on the network.
+    + It will play a special role in the algorithm.
+  * 1nd step :
-- The Spanning-Tree protocol chooses a **Root bridge** : this one plays a special role in the protocol.
+- The Spanning-Tree protocol chooses a **Root bridge** : this one

 ##### MSTP